COSC3020/recurrence-analysis-noahcanen/README.md

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions) might help with the notation for mathematical expressions.

-For this assignment, I was able to do it entirely on my own.
+For this assignment, I was able to do it entirely on my own with help from the TA.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."